PILD: Physics-Informed Learning via Diffusion

-In our framework, the virtual residual observation, which is defined as the discrepancy between the generated sample and the physical constraint, is modeled using a Laplace distribution.
-This choice is theoretically and practically well-motivated for several reasons.
+In our framework, the virtual residual observation is modeled using a Laplace distribution.
+This choice is theoretically and practically motivated for several reasons.

-First, compared to the Gaussian distribution, the Laplace distribution exhibits heavier tails, which makes it significantly more robust to outliers and large deviations.
-Specifically, the probability density function (PDF) of a univariate Laplace distribution centered at zero is given by:
+First, compared to the Gaussian distribution, the Laplace distribution exhibits heavier tails, making it more robust to outliers and large deviations.
+The probability density function of a univariate Laplace distribution centered at zero is

 where $r$ denotes the residual and $b > 0$ is the scale parameter.
-In contrast, the Gaussian PDF decays quadratically in the exponent ($\exp(-r^2 / 2\sigma^2)$), causing it to assign exponentially smaller probabilities to large residuals.
-The Laplace distribution, owing to its heavier tails, is better suited to model the residuals arising from real-world complex systems that often exhibit outliers and non-Gaussian noise, thereby leading to improved performance in practice.
+In contrast, the Gaussian density decays quadratically in the exponent, leading to stronger sensitivity to large residuals.

-Second, from an optimization perspective, adopting a Laplace distribution on the virtual residual corresponds to minimizing the $\ell_1$-norm of the physical violation during training.
-This is because maximizing the log-likelihood of the Laplace model is equivalent to solving:
+Second, from an optimization perspective, the Laplace residual model corresponds to an $\ell_1$-type physical penalty:

-where $\mathcal{L}(x)$ denotes the residual of the physical operator (e.g., PDE residual) evaluated on the generated sample $x$, and $\theta$ represents the parameters of the diffusion model.
-The $\ell_1$ penalty is known to promote sparsity and robustness, which aligns with our goal of enforcing physical laws while tolerating noise or outliers.
-Moreover, under mild regularity conditions on the underlying PDE/ODE operator, this formulation ensures convergence of the training objective to a physically plausible solution, as the expected residual vanishes when the generated distribution aligns with the manifold defined by the physical constraints.
+This promotes robustness to noisy or imperfect data while still encouraging adherence to the physical constraint manifold.